Easily find upgrades for your BMW!

 Google has, however, announced plans to remove this functionality with the latest Android Auto app update.
 Instead, Google Assistant is due to introduce a special driving mode, offering some of the same ease-of-use and safety features of Android Auto.
 That puts Android users in the same position as iPhone owners, needing an Android Auto-compatible head unit to take full advantage of their phones infotainment capabilities.

-If you've given Android Auto a try and like what you find, you’re going to be thrilled by this news — in July of 2020, BMW is going to introduce Android Auto to all vehicles with iDrive 7.0.
+If you've given Android Auto a try and like what you find, you’re going to be thrilled by the fact that BMW introduced Android Auto to all vehicles with iDrive 7.0.
+This means we can activate BMW-original Android Auto in your 2019+ BMW remotely!
+As we unlock your iDrive's built-in Android functionality through a remote coding session, everything will be perfectly integrated with the rest of your infotainment system.

 And for those whose BMWs come with older iDrive versions — you also have a chance to add Android Auto to your car.
 Third-party Android Auto head units have proliferated in recent years, giving car owners an effective way to add Android Auto to their vehicles.